NormanTUD/OmniOpt/.gui/_tutorials/run_sh.md

 ### Using argparse

-The following Python program demonstrates how to parse command line arguments using <samp>argparse</samp>:
+The following Python program demonstrates how to parse command line arguments using `argparse`:

 ```python
 import argparse